MgJack/MgJack/README.md

-- 👋 Hi, I’m @MgJack
-- 👀 I’m interested in problem solving.
-- 🌱 I’m currently learning Java but I'm planning to learn to Python and other backend languages.
-I want to be backend developer.
+Hi!
+My name is MgJack.
+I am willing to solve the problems.
+Now I'm currently learning Java SE and I'm planning to learn Java EE, Python and other backend languages.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I want to become a backend developer and my dream is to become a data analyst.
+Whe I searched and read about other successful programmers, they started to become a developer whether they were interested in or not.
+After 3-10 years of experience in that field, they changed their career based on their interests.
+Then, they became ease in learning new things because of the work experience in the previous field.
+That's why I want to become a backend developer at first.
 <!---
-MgJack/MgJack is a ✨ special ✨ repository its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+Junior Backend Developer (Languages: Java, Python, PHP)
 --->